elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_setup.md

     text "Hello from Elm inside Phoenix!"
 ```

-And the content should be reloaded in the browser without needing a refresh!
+The content should be reloaded in the browser without needing a refresh.

 ![Working Live Reload for Elm](images/elm_setup/elm_live_reload.png)

+## Summary

+We've come a long way already in this book, and we now have the ability to
+write code in both Elixir and Elm to create our platform.
+In this chapter,
+we learned about configuring Elm to work inside Phoenix, and this will enable
+us to start building the front-end for our application.

+In the next chapter, we'll start putting together our Elm single page
+application so that we can start working with game data from our API.